asmuth-archive/libsmatrix/README.md

 Example
 -------

-There is a simple example in src/smatrix_example.c
++ There is a simple example in src/smatrix_example.c
++ There is a simple Collaborative Filtering based recommendation engine in src/smatrix_example_recommender.c

 License